When you purchase through links on this site, I may earn an affiliate commission. Learn more ›

 Cons

-After many years of absolute dominance, Apple’s iPads are no longer the only recommendable tablets for musicians.
-In 2023, the tablets of the competition are excellent, and in some application areas the top tablets from Samsung and Microsoft even outperform the iPad Pro.
+After many years of unchallenged dominance, Apple’s iPads are no longer the only recommendable tablets for making music.
+In 2024, the tablets of the competition are excellent, and in some aspects, Samsung’s and Microsoft’s flagships even surpass the iPad Pro.

 Can't make up your mind?